 - Quality and Improvement Manager.
 As a quality and improvement manager, you would be responsible for ensuring that your organization complies with current care standards.
 You might also oversee the evaluation of current processes and determine areas for improvement.
 Some quality and improvement managers also lead workshops and training seminars to help other members of the healthcare team stay up to speed with best practices.
 In addition to earning your bachelor’s degree, you will need several years of experience and additional certification to become a quality and improvement manager.

 - Healthcare Administrator.
 Healthcare administrators might manage one hospital or oversee an entire healthcare system.
 They are in charge of ensuring smooth operations and can also play a role in long-term planning for the organization.
 Healthcare administrators must have at least a bachelor’s degree, but a master’s degree in healthcare management is often required for continued career advancement.
+Nurses considering jobs in healthcare administration can also find unique administrative roles in nursing departments, although specialty degrees such as a Master of Science in Nursing Leadership and Administration can help you qualify best for these roles.

 - Physician Practice Manager.
 Physician practice managers lead a healthcare organization’s business strategy.
 Specific responsibilities include managing budgets, developing new strategies to grow the business, and overseeing day-to-day operations.
 Many employers prefer candidates to have a master’s degree in healthcare or business management for these roles.